 Frequently Asked Questions

-Our Adventure Headquarters is located in Palmer near the Knik River Public Use Area (about 45 minutes from downtown Anchorage).
+Checkin is at the trail head.
+We meet at he Knik River Public Use Parking Lot.
+For directions on your phone, CLICK HERE.
+It is about 45 minutes from downtown Anchorage.
 Address and directions will be included with your confirmation.

-Summer Adventures: Rain gear, helmets, goggles, gloves, and face masks are provided.
+Helmets, boots and safety glasses are provided.
 Make sure to wear clothes you don’t mind getting dirty!
 We recommend bringing a sweatshirt or hoodie in case you get chilly and extra socks.
+You will want to have a rain jacket or waterproof layer with you just in case.
 Sunblock, sunglasses and a change of clothes are optional.
 Bug repellent is always recommended.

 There will be many opportunities to stop and get photos of Alaska’s jaw dropping scenery.
 Your guide will be sure to stop at the best photo opportunity spots so we encourage everyone to bring a camera.
-However, we urge all of our guests to pack electronic items in waterproof bag.
-You will be exposed to varying conditions from dust to dirt to mud and snow and more.
+However, we urge all of our guests to pack electronic items in a waterproof bag.
+You will be exposed to varying conditions from dust and dirt to mud and more.

 Guests must be old enough to handle rough and bumpy trail riding.
 Anyone under the age of 18 must have a parent or legal guardian sign a release and accompany them on the tour.
 Guests must be 18 or older to drive ATVs.
-Guests who are 16 or 17 can drive on some parts of the trail with parental permission and guide approval.
+Guests who are 16 or 17 with a valid driver license can drive on some parts of the trail with parental permission and guide approval.
 Their parent or guardian must ride with them in a side-by-side.

-Now that we are in the 4th year of the COVID-19 pandemic, we have returned to enforcing our standard cancelation policies.
-We highly recommend purchasing travel insurance to help pay for cancellation fees in the event that you aren’t able to participate in your adventure with us due to COVID exposure or quarantine.
-If you have not purchased travel insurance and cannot make your reservation due to COVID, please let us know as soon as possible to discuss options including rescheduling.
+We highly recommend purchasing travel insurance to help pay for cancellation fees in the event that you aren’t able to participate in your adventure with us.
+If you have not purchased travel insurance and cannot make your reservation, please let us know as soon as possible to discuss options including rescheduling.
 We reserve the right to charge full cancellation fees for no call/no shows, so please make sure you call before your tour.
-Thanks for considering us.
-We hope to ride with you soon!

 Day Tours

 Call or email us 2 weeks or more before your tour and you will receive a 100% refund.
 At least a week before the tour and you will receive a 50% refund.
 Less than a week, including no shows, 100% of the tour fee applies.
-If you need an exception to this policy, please call.
+If you need an exception to this policy for stand-by flights, please call.

 Be aware, we rarely cancel for weather.
 If we do have to cancel a tour due to weather, mechanical failure or another unavoidable reason, you will receive a 100% refund of any monies and fees we have collected.